polodev/Scratch-JS/README.md

 * first clone this repo
 * `cd` into repo and do `npm i`
 * once `npm i` done do `npm start`
 * now go to chrome extension page and select load unpack extension and select this repo
+Enjoy vim key binding and autocompletion. to change key map you can use `:` and `imap jj <Esc>`
 ## Scratch JS

 ### What is it?